creativecommons/wp-plugin-creativecommons/README.md

 A local `docker-compose.yml` file is included in the `./dev/` directory.
 It includes an Apache webserver, the latest WordPress installation files, and a mySQL db server utilizing MariaDB.

+It is modelled after the official example, given here by WordPress: https://hub.docker.com/_/wordpress/

 To run a local development environment for building and testing contributions you can run the following pattern from the root directory of this repository after cloning it.

 `docker compose -f ./dev/docker-compose.yml [command]`